Wolin (town): History

-In 1121/22, the Polish duke Bolesław III Wrymouth conquered the area along with the Duchy of Pomerania under Wartislaw I. Boleslaw aimed at Christianizing the area and in 1122 sent the Spanish eremite Bernard on a mission to Wolin.
+In 1121/22, the Polish duke Bolesław III Wrymouth conquered the area along with the Duchy of Pomerania under Wartislaw I. Bolesław aimed at Christianizing the area and in 1122 sent the Spanish eremite Bernard on a mission to Wolin.
 The inhabitants, reluctant to convert to a religion of a man who did not even wear shoes, beat him up badly and expelled him.
-With the approval of both Lothair III, Holy Roman Emperor, and Pope Callixtus II, Boleslaw initiated another mission of Saint Otto of Bamberg in 1124.
-When Otto, a respected and wealthy man accompanied by German and Polish clergymen and military units, arrived in Wolin, he had already successfully converted the Pyritz and Cammin areas.
+With the approval of both Lothair III, Holy Roman Emperor, and Pope Callixtus II, Bolesław initiated another mission of Saint Otto of Bamberg in 1124.
+When Otto, a respected and wealthy man accompanied by German and Polish clergymen and military units, arrived in Wolin, he had already successfully converted the Pyrzyce and Kamień areas.
 Yet, he was met with distrust, and the town's inhabitants finally gave in to convert to Christianity only if Otto managed to convert Szczecin, which the Wolinians assumed was unachievable.
 Yet, when Otto after two months of work and threatening with another military intervention managed to convert Szczecin, he returned to Wolin and the Wolinians accepted conversion.

 Otto's second mission in 1128 was initiated by Holy Roman Emperor Lothair in 1128 after a pagan reaction.
-While this second mission was oriented more towards Western Pomerania, Otto also visited Wolin again.
+While this second mission was oriented more towards the more western portion of Pomerania, Otto also visited Wolin again.
 Wartislaw I, Duke of Pomerania supported and aided both missions.
 In 1140, Wolin was made the first episcopal see in Pomerania: Pope Innocent II founded the diocese by a papal bull of 14 October, and made Wolin's church of St. Adalbert its see.
 However, the see was moved to Grobe Abbey on the island of Usedom after 1150.

 At the same time Wolin economically decayed and was devastated by Danish expeditions, which contributed to the move of the episkopal see to Grobe.
 The Danish campaigns completely wiped out the town in the late 12th century.

 On the ruins of the early medieval town, a new town was founded and granted Lübeck Law.
 The town remained in the Duchy of Pomerania (which was a vassal of Denmark from 1185, and afterwards was within the Holy Roman Empire since 1227), passing with the duchy to the Swedish Crown following the Treaty of Stettin (1630), the Peace of Westphalia (1648) and the Treaty of Stettin (1653).
+In August 1659, it was occupied by Austria after the city's siege.
 Since the Treaty of Stockholm (Great Northern War) of 1720, it was incorporated into the Prussian Province of Pomerania.